ABOUT CACAO.

 -

 We (Rose and Alistair) spent several years using Guatemalan and Mexican cacao that came in 500g or 1kg solid blocks.
-As daily cacao drinkers, and regular (pre-COVID) travellers, we found it a little frustrating to chop our cacao on the go.
+As daily cacao drinkers, and regular travellers, we found it a little frustrating to chop our cacao on the go.
 We would end up grating up the whole block and putting it in a sealed container so we could easily spoon out our dose each day.
 This is why we don’t sell it in a block.
-Once you place your order we chop it up for you and send it ready-to-scoop in one of our recyclable stand-up pouches.
+Once you place your order we chop it up for you and send it ready-to-scoop.

 -